Self-consistent surface superconductivity in time-reversal symmetric Weyl semimetals: Acknowledgments

 \section{Acknowledgments}

-We thank Damiano Fiorillo, Riccardo Vocaturo and Roberta Citro for enlightening discussions, and Ulrike Nitzsche for technical assistance.
+We thank Damiano Fiorillo, Riccardo Vocaturo, Roberta Citro and Carmine Antonio Perroni for enlightening discussions, and Ulrike Nitzsche for technical assistance.
 M.T. acknowledges financial support from "Fondazione Angelo Della Riccia".
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the W\"{u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – ct.qmat (EXC 2147, project-ids 390858490 and 392019).